JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

 # 2. Extract ffmpeg:
 #    * Extract the *contents* of the downloaded .zip file directly in your C: drive (C:\ffmpeg).
 This is the recommended location for simplicity.
-#    * Rename the folder ffmpeg-...-full_build to ffmpeg
+#    * Rename the folder ffmpeg-..-.. to ffmpeg.
 #    * You should now have a folder structure like C:\ffmpeg\bin, C:\ffmpeg\doc, etc.
 # And if it doesn't print "... - ERROR - FFmpeg not found at C:\ffmpeg\bin\ffmpeg.exe" after launching the script then it should work